trailblazer/trailblazer/CONTRIBUTING.md

 At this point you're waiting on us.
 Expect a conversation regarding your pull request; Questions, clarifications, and so on.

 Some things that will increase the chance that your pull request is accepted:
-* Use Trailblazer idioms and follow the Trailblazer idealogy
+* Use Trailblazer idioms and follow the Trailblazer ideology
 * Include tests that fail without your code, and pass with it
 * Update the documentation, guides, etc.